Alexandra Shiva: Career

 The US TV rights for How to Dance in Ohio were acquired by HBO Documentary Films.
-The film premiered at the 2015 Sundance Film Festival and appeared on HBO later in 2015.
+The film premiered at the 2015 Sundance Film Festival and appeared on HBO later that year.
 It won a Peabody Award in 2016.
-The film is being adapted into a musical by composers Jacob Yandura and Rebekah Greer Melocik, which was conceived of by Hal Prince.
+Hal Prince announced plans to adapt the film into a musical along with composers Jacob Yandura and Rebekah Greer Melocik and playwright Bess Wohl in 2018.
+After Prince died in 2019, Sammi Cannold took over as the show's director.
+The musical premiered at Syracuse Stage on September 21, 2022 and ran until October 9, 2022.
+In July 2023, it was announced that the musical would transfer to Broadway later that year.
+Previews began on November 15, 2023, and the show officially opened on December 10, 2023, at the Belasco Theatre, with Paula Abdul and Ludacris joining the producing team led by P3 Productions and entertainment mini-studio Level Forward.
+On January 21, 2024, it was announced the show would close on February 11 after 27 previews and 72 performances.

 In 2018, Shiva directed This is Home: A Refugee Story, an intimate portrait of four Syrian refugee families arriving in America and struggling to find their footing.
 The film premiered at the 2018 Sundance Film Festival, where it won the World Cinema Documentary Audience Award.
 It was also awarded the 2019 Alfred I. duPont-Columbia University Award and was acquired by Epix.

 For her fifth film, Shiva directed Each and Every Day (2021) for MTV Documentary Films.
 The documentary is an exploration of youth mental health through the eyes of young people who have attempted suicide or have struggled with suicidal thoughts.
 It premiered on MTV.